You Only Linearize Once: Tangents Transpose to Gradients: Language

-The type system for \Lone\ appears in \Cref{fig:l1-typerules}.
-It is a standard linear type system on the linear fragment of \Lone, enforcing that every linear variable is used exactly once, except where duplicated or dropped by explicit $\dup$ or $\drop$ operations.
+The type system is linear on the linear fragment of \Lone, enforcing that every linear variable is used exactly once, except where duplicated or dropped by explicit $\dup$ or $\drop$ operations.
 We track linear duplications and deletions because they transpose to addition and zero, respectively.
+Our earlier analogy between algebraic and substructural linearity of a polynomial appears here in the rules \rl{TypeLinPlus}, which requires both arguments to be linear, and \rl{TypeLinMul}, which requires exactly the right-hand argument to be linear.

-We also enforce that every non-linear variable is used at least once (by an explicit $\drop$ if needed), because we will need to count non-linear $\drop$s for the work-preservation proof.
+Less conventionally, we also enforce that every non-linear variable is used at least once (by an explicit $\drop$ if needed).
+Thus even the non-linear fragment of \Lone\ requires a substructural (if not \emph{linear}, per se) type system.
+We track $\drop$ of non-linear variables because we have to charge for it in our cost model (see \Cref{sec:charge-for-drop} for a more complete rationale); we do not track non-linear duplication because we do not charge for $\dup$.

-Because the implementation of substructural type systems is not our focus, we leave the heavy lifting to pattern-matching on the type environment in our type rules.
-Since our requirement for non-linear variables is to use each at least once, we write $\Gamma_1 \cup \Gamma_2$ or $\cup \Gamma_i$, implying ``$\Gamma_i$ contains exactly the free variables of $e_i$; the incoming environment $\Gamma$ must be the (not necessarily disjoint) union of the $\Gamma_i$.''
+Since our requirement for non-linear variables is to use each at least once, we often pattern-match a non-linear type environment as $\Gamma_1 \cup \Gamma_2$ (e.g., in \rl{TypeLet}) or $\cup \Gamma_i$, implying ``$\Gamma_i$ contains exactly the free variables of $e_i$; the incoming environment $\Gamma$ must be the (not necessarily disjoint) union of the $\Gamma_i$.''
 Similarly, when speaking of the linear environment, we write $\dot \Gamma_1 \uplus \dot \Gamma_2$ to imply that in this case the union must be disjoint.
 In the end, the actual use of variables is enforced by each leaf rule requiring that the incoming environment contain exactly the variables referenced by that leaf and no others.

-To avoid implementing typeclass constraints in the non-linear fragment of the language, we make the essentially free choice that non-linear primitives and literals have monomorphic types.
-We further choose the convention that non-linear primitives and literals consume and produce individual scalars.
-Extending to vectorized operations is conceptually straightforward but notationally inconvenient.
+In practice, one would implement such a type system by inspecting the free variables of subexpressions rather than by guessing and checking a partition of the environment, but we elide that consideration from the rules for the sake of brevity.